-Governed by: Code of Virginia 51.1-506 and 51.1-508 and may be impacted as a result of funding provided to school divisions and governmental agencies by
+Governed by: Code of Virginia 51.1-506 and 51.1-508 and may be impacted as a result of funding provided to school divisions and governmental agencies by the Virginia allocated 60/40; 0.80% employee and 0.54% employer.

-the Virginia General Assembly.

-Total rate: 1.34% of covered employee compensation.
-Rate allocated 60/40; 0.80% employee and 0.54% employer.
 Employers may elect to pay all or part of the employee contribution.

-June 30, 2023 Contribution \$22,737

-June 30, 2022 Contribution \$21,886